Oaxaca en la historia y en el mito: 3. The First and Second French Interventions, (1838-39) and (1861–67)

 The first French Invasion is also called the Pastry War (1838–39) and was a minor skirmish in which French citizen tried to recover their commercial losses due to chaos that followed the independence of Mexico.
 And it was a harbinger of something much bigger.
 In the Pastry War, the French attackers were subdued by Santa Anna.
+He considered himself a war hero after this and behaved recklessly.

 The Second French intervention in Mexico was a major war by European powers, initially France, England and Spain and later only France, started the war to recover debts owed by Mexico and later to install a regime in Mexico favourable to France.
 It was a civil war like the other wars discussed here pitting Mexican conservatives and Mexicans who served in the invading army against Mexican liberals and Mexican soldiers who supported them.
 In that sense the Second French Invasion represents a continuation of the War of Reform and the War of Independence, over a period of more than 50 years.